HIllya51/LunaTranslator/docs/en/embedtranslate.md

     For games like Renpy, the extracted text often includes characters of syntax elements such as `{` `}` `[` `]`.
 If the translation source does not handle these contents correctly, it will break the syntax and cause the game to crash.
 Therefore, the software defaults to **skipping translation** of certain character combinations that may cause the game by regex matching.
 If you are not worried about game crashes, you can cancel this setting, or manually replace some finer-grained regex matches to reduce unnecessary skipping.

     ![img](https://image.lunatranslator.org/zh/embed/safeskip.png)

+1. #### Clear In-Game Display Text

+    After enabling this option, the content meant to be displayed as embedded text within the game will be cleared.

+    This option may meet the following needs:

+    1. Sometimes, embedded translations encounter unsolvable issues with character encoding and fonts being unable to display correctly.
+By enabling this option and then overlaying the software window on top of where the text would normally appear in-game, it can create the illusion of an embedded translation.

+    1. Sometimes, rather than embedding translations, we may use external translation tools.
+In such cases, placing the translation window over the text area might cause overlap with the original text, while moving it elsewhere could obstruct the game screen.

+    1. Sometimes, we only want to use the game for learning Japanese, but the game text does not have features like furigana annotations or bilingual display.